ImperialCollegeLondon/pnflow/README.md

 In Windows, you just need to know how to run standalone exe files from Command Prompt, as discussed above.

 ###  Dependencies:
-The pnflow code depends on the [Hypre] library which, along with other [pnextract] dependencies, is included in the [thirdparty](thirdparty) folder.
+The pnflow code depends on the [Hypre] library which along with other [pnextract] dependencies are included in the [thirdparty](thirdparty) folder.

 ###  Licence: